 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application process.

 See the Fees and Other Costs section.
-In addition to tuition and required textbooks, there will be other expenses, including first aid course, criminal record checks, and travel to and from practicum sites.
+In addition to tuition and required textbooks, other expenses include criminal record checks, first aid training, and travel to and from practicum sites.